 Arkansas Workers Compensation benefits are intended to provide health care benefits to employees who are injured on the job, without having to resort to the courts.
 Typically, if you suffer a personal injury because of your work on a job, you would sue your employer for compensation.
 However, if you are entitled to Workers Compensation benefits, you can be compensated for your injury or illness without having to go to court.
-This article will discuss some of the most recent statistics relating to Workers Compensation accident claims.
+In this article, our Rogers, Arkansas workers compensation lawyer will discuss some of the most recent statistics relating to Workers Compensation accident claims.

 The Bureau of Labor Statistics

 The Occupational Safety and Health Act, enacted in1970, established regulations that require most private industry employers to maintain records and create reports on work-related injuries and illnesses.
 The Bureau of Labor Statistics is responsible for developing a framework for collecting and reporting comprehensive statistical data on work-related injuries, illnesses, and deaths in the private industry.